-Of course there are differences, too.Peter is a small business man, trying to wring a living for his family out of a lake in Hicksville.No one expected much from Galilee.Its inhabitants had a thick country accent that gave them away every time, like when Peter denied Christ in the high priest’s courtyard (Mat 26:73).Saul, on the other hand, was cosmopolitan, highly educated, well traveled, and even a Roman citizen.Isaiah lived seven centuries before them, in a very different social context.Frodo Baggins lived in Middle Earth, which is to say, in the imagination of J.R.R.
-Tolkein, and now lives in the imaginations of millions.
+Of course there are differences, too.Peter is a small business man, trying to wring a living for his family out of a lake in Hicksville.No one expected much from Galilee.Its inhabitants had a thick country accent that gave them away every time, like when Peter denied Christ in the high priest’s courtyard (Mat 26:73).Saul, on the other hand, was cosmopolitan, highly educated, well-traveled, and even a Roman citizen.Isaiah lived seven centuries before them, in a very different social context.Frodo Baggins lived in Middle Earth, which is to say, in the imagination of J.R.R.
+Tolkien.

-But here’s what they have in common.They were all minding their own business, intent on their own careers, when they were abruptly interrupted.They each had an encounter with something, Someone, much bigger than themselves, and were invited to embark upon a Great Adventure.
-The same vision was revealed to each of them.
-That behind the appearances of the humdrum of everyday life, there was a battle going on, a dramatic struggle with very high stakes.
-People were in bondage but D-day had come.The forces of salvation were on the move.And each of them, Peter, Paul, Isaiah, and Frodo, were called to enlist.
+But here’s what they have in common.They were all minding their own business, intent on their own careers, when they were abruptly interrupted.They each had an encounter with something, Someone, much bigger than themselves, and were invited to embark upon an exciting adventure.They were each given a glimpse of a fearful reality: that behind the appearances of the humdrum of everyday life, there was a battle raging, a dramatic struggle with very high stakes.
+The world had long been in bondage but D-day had finally come.The forces of salvation were on the move.And each of them, Peter, Paul, Isaiah, and Frodo, were called to enlist.

 None of them would have been voted most likely to succeed.Isaiah thought he’d die.Peter felt so unworthy that he begged Christ to leave.Paul lamented the blood that was on his hands.Frodo staggered under the burden of his appointed task.

-But they all said yes.And though they met hardship, withering resistance, and had to face the bitter disappointment of their own sin, they kept going.They left behind the familiarity of the lake, the synagogue, the shire, and embarked upon a Great Adventure.That Adventure brought them through suffering to everlasting glory and made them men that they never imagined they could be.
-Isaiah’s words have been sung by innumerable choirs of men and angels over two thousand years of Masses.Peter’s successor now reigns amidst the ruins of the empire that tormented the martyrs.And Frodo, the pint-sized Hobbit, completes his mission, despite his weakness, and brings down the power of the Dark Lord.
+But they all said yes.And though they endured hardship, withering resistance, and the bitter disappointment of their own sin, they kept going.They left behind the familiarity of the lake, the synagogue, the Shire, and embarked upon a momentous adventure.That adventure brought them through suffering to everlasting glory and made them more than they never imagined they could be.The words recorded by Isaiah have been sung by innumerable choirs of men and angels over two thousand years.Peter’s successor now reigns amidst the ruins of the empire that tormented the martyrs.And Frodo, the pint-sized Hobbit, completes his mission, despite his smallness, and brings down the power of the Dark Lord.

 They all illustrate the words of Jesus that the last shall be first, that the least shall be greatest, that God chooses ordinary people to do extraordinary things.

-Our hearts are warmed by the Gospel story.We applaud at the conclusion of the Lord of the Rings.
+Our hearts are warmed by the gospel story.We applaud at the conclusion of the Lord of the Rings.

 And then we go back to business as usual, never suspecting that we may be called, just as they were called.That the battle rages around us, as it did around them.

-We are just like them.Imperfect.Unworthy.Busy with other things.The reality is that each one of us is called to the heights of sanctity, to become something beautiful and mighty for God.God has destined each one of us to change the course of history, to leave an everlasting mark on the destinies of countless people.There are different roles to be played, of course.Mary’s role was different from Isaiah’s, Magdalen’s, Paul’s, and Peter’s.Frodo, Aragorn, Pippin, Sam – all had different though equally essential roles.
+We are just like them.Imperfect.Unworthy.Busy with other things.The reality is that each one of us is called to the heights of sanctity, to become something beautiful and mighty for God.God has destined each one of us to change the course of history, to leave an everlasting mark on the destinies of countless people.There are different roles to be played, of course.Mary’s role was different from Isaiah’s, Magdalene’s, Paul’s, and Peter’s.Frodo, Aragorn, Pippin, Sam – all had different, though equally essential, roles.

-But most of us will prefer reading about others exploits rather than answering the call, staying in the Shire where it is comfortable, safe, predictable.The word “pagan” means non-combatant.“Christian,” on the other hand, means anointed for combat.There really is no room for the spiritual coach potato in the Kingdom of God.Being a Christian is not about getting to heaven by the skin of your teeth after a life of cautious mediocrity.It’s about an adventure that leads to glory, but only through perilous battles.You can choose to be safe if you want.But the thoughts of who you could have become and whose lives you might have saved will always be there to haunt you.
+But most of us will prefer reading about the exploits of others to answering our own call.We prefer to stay in the Shire where life is comfortable, safe, predictable.The word “pagan” means non-combatant.“Christian,” on the other hand, means anointed for combat.There really is no room for the spiritual coach potato in the Kingdom of God.Being a Christian is not about getting to heaven by the skin of your teeth after a life of cautious mediocrity.It’s about high adventure that leads to glory, but only through perilous battles.You can choose to be safe if you want.But the possibilities of who you could have become and whose lives you might have saved will always be there to haunt you.

 To sign up for our free weekly e-mail with Dr. D'Ambrosio's commentary on the Sunday readings, liturgical feasts, updates on where Dr. D will be speaking, a chance to WIN a FREE CD and MORE, CLICK HERE!

 Great Adventure Bible Time Line Scripture Study by Jeff Cavins --24 talks on DVD The Bible Timeline provides a clear understanding of the underlying Scriptural narrative, which is essential to all Bible reading and study.
 The 24-part Bible Timeline Bible Study dives deep into the Biblical story.
 A combination of individual reading and study, group discussion, and lecture commentary guides participants as they read through the 14 narrative books of The Bible Timeline and discover the meaning of each in light of the whole.

 New Catholic Answers Bible Here's the whole text of the New American Bible, along with answers to all the most important questions about the Catholic Faith.
 Why do we believe in the Real Presence?
 Why do we venerate the saints?
 How are good works necessary for salvation?
 The answers are all in the Bible.
 But until now, finding them has meant juggling books and flipping pages.
 This is the one book that gives you the complete answers in their Scripture context, with more than 800 references to Scripture and the Catechism.

 Psalms: The School of Prayer 10 Part Bible Study 6 DVDs This is the 10 Part - 6 DVD set: Psalms: The School of Prayer, The Great Adventure moves from telling the Story to making it personal.
 While the historical books of the Bible recount God’s creative and redemptive acts in history, the Psalms reveal Israel’s response to God’s covenant offer and serve as a model for our response to Him.
 Indeed, one could say that the historical books tell the "outside" of the story of Israel by giving an historical perspective, while the Psalms tell the "inside" story, which comes from the deeply personal perspective of one who is seeking God.
 Our communication with God is enhanced by a deeper understanding of the book of Psalms and of the individual psalms that reside in each of our hearts.